HISTORY of the SOCIETY

 The first regularly scheduled meeting of the new organization was held on Monday, February 2, 1885 at the residence of Mr. Hanes

 For the first quarter century, the group met once a month on Mondays in private homes.
 When the group grew too large to be accommodated in private quarters, the society shifted its meetings to the Providence Chess Club in the old Industrial Trust Building, then to the Narragansett Hotel, followed by moves to the Old Stone Bank on South Main Street, the College of Pharmacy on Benefit Street, the Odd Fellows Home, 100 Elmwood Avenue, and the All Saints Memorial Church Hall, 674 Westminster Street, all in Providence; the Meshanticut Park Baptist Church Hall, 180 Oaklawn Ave.
-Cranston, St. David's on the Hill Episcopal Church also in Cranston and now back to the All Saints Church, 111 Greenwich Avenue in Warwick, RI and our current location since 2017 at Pilgrim Lutheran Church also in Warwick, RI.
+Cranston, St. David's on the Hill Episcopal Church also in Cranston, then in 2013 to All Saints Church, 111 Greenwich Avenue in Warwick, RI and our current location since 2017 at Pilgrim Lutheran Church also in Warwick, RI.

 Increased interest and support warranted meeting more frequently and on a different day.
 The society established a new schedule of holding regular meetings on the third Tuesday of the month.
 In 1935, a second informal meeting was scheduled for the first Tuesday of the month with the exception of July, August, and September.
-Today, the society meets regularly on the first Saturday of each month all year long.
+Today, the society meets regularly on the first Saturday of each month except for January and July.
 Please check our Calendar of Events page for the latest schedule.

 Ten years after the society was organized, the group consisted of seventy-five members.
 In 1985 the group numbered 250 active members.
 Today, the club continues its long tradition with over 70 active members.